bgamari/ghc-wiki-import/trac-notification.md

 ```

 The table of ticket properties is replaced with a list of a selection of the properties.
-A tab character separates the name and value in such a way that most people should find this more pleasing than the default table, when using MS Outlook.
+A tab character separates the name and value in such a way that most people should find this more pleasing than the default table when using MS Outlook.

 \#42: testing